 For the Tofu Tacos

-- 1 block Firm Tofu, drained, dried and cut into cubes
+- 1 Firm Tofu firm block, drained, dried, cut into cubes

 - Chopped toppings of your choice: lettuce, tomato, cucumber, red onion

-- 3 tbsp Vegetable oil for frying the Tofu
+- 3 tablespoon Vegetable oil for frying the Tofu

 To make the spice mix